 Clearly, the allocation programs developed thus far, and based on catch shares, have not provided the right incentive structure to promote sustainable fisheries.
 Most RFMOs, especially those tasked with managing highly migratory fish like tunas, face problems of illegal, unregulated and unreported fishing (IUU), TAC overages, competing sector interests, and challenges associated with multi-species and multi-gear fisheries, such as juvenile bycatch.
-Perhaps a dance estimates is required to address these problems and improve RFMO management of shared fisheries resources.
+Perhaps a de-politicized incentive structure whereby allocations are afforded based on more than just catch histories and abundance estimates is required to address these problems and improve RFMO management of shared fisheries resources.